 Leadership

 The army originally didn’t have much in the way of special characters – or any characters – but I am slowly adding those.
 I have just about every Empire model ever released by Games Workshop so eventually this page will feature Karl Franz and his Electors and champions.
-For now, this section is limited to Valten and the Huntmarshal of the Empire Markus Wulfhart.
+For now, this section is limited to Valten in his “evolved” End Times style, the Huntmarshal of the Empire Markus Wulfhart, and Theodore Bruckner on his Demigryph.
+The last is a Forge World model long out of production.

 More conventional leadership is provided by a large groups of heroes that can be used as Captains or Generals as needed.
 A few of them wield mighty battle standards including one featuring a simple decal of the early era and a newer model with the Griffon Standard.